 When it comes down to it, nothing beats some interactive playtime with you.
 Try to set aside a little time every day to play with your cat.
 Moving a toy around and encouraging her to "hunt" it is a great way to get her brain going.

 Cats love to climb and jump and they're going to indulge in those instincts whether you're prepared for it or not.
-If you invest in cat trees and shelves with their attractive scratching posts and soft surfaces, your cat is less likely to leap from your sofa or scratch at your door.
+If you set up cat trees and shelves with their attractive scratching posts and soft surfaces, your cat is less likely to leap from your sofa or scratch at your door.

 But what if you're the kind of cat parent who isn't home all the time?
 Are there good ways to keep your cat's brain working hard when you're not home, you wonder?
-The answer: yes.
+The answer: Yes.
 There are lots of ways.
 Here are some of the best and most hands-off ways to keep your cat mentally stimulated if you're away all day.

 An open window is like a great television show for a cat.
-Buy a window seat for a window with a great view (anywhere near a tree or where the cat is likely to see birds and other animals is idea) and leave the curtains open.
+Buy a window seat for a window with a great view (anywhere near a tree or where the cat is likely to see birds and other animals is ideal) and leave the curtains open.
 If you want to be a truly stellar pet parent, consider installing a bird feeder outside the window to attract the live entertainment your cat craves.
-You'll go to work and you cat can windowsill and chill.
+You'll go to work and your cat can windowsill and chill.

+You can also get your cat some real TV to watch.
 Yep.
 This is a real thing.
 TV is a great babysitter for kids and for pets too.
 If you don't have a window with a good view available or can't set up a window seat (or just don't want to leave your curtains open all day while you're at work), you can turn on the actual TV for your cat.
 There are DVDs for cats, as well as streaming channels dedicated to content for them.
 The future truly is now.